What are the issues between Ukraine and Russia? The crisis explained

 The conflict between Russia and Ukraine explained

-Western powers continuing to seek diplomatic solutions while ramping up preparations for a possible invasion by Vladimir Putin

-Russia has stationed an estimated 130,000 troops along its border with Ukraine this winter, increasing suspicion that an invasion is imminent.
+Russia has stationed an estimated 130,000 troops along its border with Ukraine this winter and an invasion has been feared for several months, with frantic diplomatic efforts intended to avert hostilities ongoing but looking less and less likely to succeed.

-Western powers have consistently warned the Kremlin against any aggression, insisting that there will be retaliation if it attacks its neighbour.

-In the most recent developments, Russia has claimed to be de-escalating the situation and released a video that purports to show columns of military equipment and forces leaving the annexed Crimea region, with UK defence minister Ben Wallace saying the latest intelligence indicates that 60 per cent of Russia’s soldiers are still on the border of Ukraine, as is significant naval power at sea.
+The UK has warned that the incursions have already begun, a day after Russia moved to recognise the breakaway regions of the Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) as independent states, allowing it to openly move its forces into the rebel-held separatist regions of Donbas in the name of protecting an ally.

+The international community hit out at the decision, with the United Nations Security Council expressing “great concern” and the US suggesting, apparently correctly, that the play was a pretext for a full-scale military assault.

 So what is actually going on in Eastern Europe, where did it all begin and how might the crisis unfold?